artsvuni/FFKit/README.md

 ![SearchUnit preview](FFKit.framer/modules/FFKit/units/SearchUnit/preview/SearchUnit.jpg)

-This unit is a complex unit with inner search page and qllows you to search in categories and designers.
+This unit is a complex unit with inner search page and allows you to search in categories and designers.
 You can pass your own data for designers and categories.

 #### Properties ⚙️

--   `designers` — A path to array of avalible designers. by defoult we are using this path "modules/FFKit/content/default/designers.json"
+-   `designers` — A path to array of available designers. by default we are using this path "modules/FFKit/content/default/designers.json"
--   `categories` — A path to array of avalible categories. by defoult we are using this path "modules/FFKit/content/default/categories.json"
+-   `categories` — A path to array of available categories. by default we are using this path "modules/FFKit/content/default/categories.json"
 -   `actions` — Pass actions for certain items by id

 #### Usage 🚀